Xiphe/xiphe.github.io/skills.md

 ## Soft and Secondary Skills

-I feel most productive in an environment where these techniques are/can be applied and feel comfortable introducing them to teams. *Sorted by relevance.*
+I feel most productive in an environment where these techniques are/ can be applied and feel comfortable introducing them to teams. *Sorted by relevance.*

 **Kanban, Retrospectives, GitHub based workflows, Continuous Integration/Delivery, Semantic Versioning, ESLint, npm (packaging, automation), pair programming, Pomodoro, test driven development, ...**